metamorph-inc/openmeta-vahana/README.md

 * can be modified, copied, or imported into other designs
 * are fully-compatible with OpenMETA's underlying OpenMDAO engine

+In combination with other OpenMETA components, Python wrappers are used as 'building blocks' in building larger systems and models within the Parametric Exploration Tool (PET) canvas.

 <!--
 ...and the following disadvantages: